The secret ingredient is love and of course, the below mentioned.

 •Remove from heat and add salt to taste.
 Stir well.

 •Heat the oil in a small pan on medium heat.
-When hot, add the garlic, cumin seeds and green chillies to it.
+When hot, add the garlic, cumin seeds, and green chilies to it.
 Fry till spluttering stops and then add this mixture to the cooked vegetables.
 Stir to blend.

 •Serve piping hot with fresh Chapatis

-Dhaas Bhindi or Bharwan Bhindi is a simple way of relishing Bhindi(Okra) stuffed with simple spices, full of aroma amazing flavor.
+Dhaas Bhindi or Bharwan Bhindi is a simple way of relishing Bhindi(Okra) stuffed with simple spices, full of aroma amazing flavour.